habyarimanacassien/ce-iprc/README.md

 | Nyiramuhire | Annonciathe | nyiramuhireannonciathe@yahoo.fr  |
 | Ineza       | Ysaline     | inezashimwa@gmail.com            |

-**Notifications Example**
+**Notifications Example:**

-Open the website, then in the browser console, type for example (use your names and email):
+Open the website, then in the browser console, type for example (You can use your names and email):

 ```bash
 testInitEmail();